- Related Legislation

 buildings, all units must be designed and constructed to be fully

 accessible and usable by people with disabilities.
 In nonelevator

 buildings the ground-floor units are to follow the Fair Housing Act

 All housing is covered under the Fair Housing Act with regard to advertising.
 This applies to the sale, rental or financing of a single-family house, as well as covered multifamily units.

 Discriminatory notices, statements and advertising include:

-- Expressing to agents, brokers, employees or renters and illegal preference for or limitation on any purchaser or renter.
+- Expressing to agents, brokers, employees, or renters an illegal preference for or limitation on any purchaser or renter.

-- Selecting media or location for advertisement of the rental of units which denies segments of the housing market information about housing opportunities.
+- Selecting media or location for advertisement of the rental of units that denies segments of the housing market information about housing opportunities.